Dumblevor/project-2/README.md

 ![Miro-screenshot](./readme_assets/miro-screen.png)

 ### Character Page
-We also decided on providing the option for the user to choose a new gender as an extra feature.
+We also decided on providing extra buttons .
+That way the user to choose a new gender without having to go back.
 ![Display_character-screen](./readme_assets/char_display_screen.png)